 We are passionate about all things rose!
-Cathy and I went to Bulgaria in 2013 to experience their Rose Festival and to see first hand how rosewater is produced.
+In 2013 my sister and I went to Bulgaria, to experience their Rose Festival and to see first hand how rosewater is produced.
 Bulgaria is one of the leading countries in rose product export, along with Turkey and Iran.
 If we run out of our own homemade rosewater we tend to use Turkish rosewater.
 We find it has a slightly higher content of rose oil than the Bulgarian rosewater, so it has a stronger scent.
 Not all varieties of rose are used in the production of oils and perfumes.
 In France the Rose de Provence has been used for decades by the perfume industry because of its wonderful scent.
 The Kazanlak rose is the main one used for oil extraction, and rosa rugosa or eglantiers are used for rosehip oil.

-Since 2014 we have been growing roses, organically of course, with the intention of making our own rose oil infusions to include in our rosewater products.
+Since 2014 we have been growing roses, organically of course, for the rosewater and infused rose oil that we use in our products.

 Throughout history rose oil has been used as a scent or basic ingredient of perfumes.
 However, it takes so many petals to produce a few mls of the precious oil that it is often at least as expensive as gold.
 For this reason many oils, perfumes and creams that call themselves “Rose” have been synthetically produced.

 Natural rose fragrance is continually sought after for its uplifting and reviving scent.
 It is also said that when one smells the perfume of a rose it triggers the same hormones as those that are produced when we fall in love.
 Hence the reason for the classic gift of red roses as a symbol of love.